 Paul Ray Nicholes | 1944- 1961

 A jump headline in the Salt Lake Tribune on Tuesday September 19, 1961 reads: Flash Flood Kills 3 In Zion Park.
 Correction: actually, five died that day, swept away by the suddenly raging Virgin River, a gurgling creek most of the year.
-Over the years, the unpredictable river has acquired an ominous reputation.
-Fed by torrential rain storms miles away,the river funnels the runoff into into deadly tsunamis that gather power as they are compressed between sheer walls in Zion Canyon that rise as high as a thousand feet on both sides, had claimed hundreds of unsuspecting victims.
+Over the years, the unpredictable river has acquired an ominous reputation and had claimed the hundreds of lives.
+Fed by torrential rain storms miles away, the rapidly rising river funnels the runoff into into deadly tsunamis that gather power and velocity it is compressed between sheer canyon walls in that rise as high as a thousand feet on both sides.

 The body of my young friend Ray was recovered almost immediately.
 A vague photograph of rescuers hoisting his limp and battered corpus from the river bed was featured on Page 1 of the Tribune the next morning.
 It haunts me still.
 I cannot fathom his parents anguish.
 Yet, I saw the inexplicable sadness in his father’s eyes each time we met thereafter on the University of Utah campus.
 It was clear, he saw visions of his namesake son in my face.